endeavorer-codeLAB/asset/README.md

 Step #5 - Configure the database connection by opening the project to vs code and update the .env file.

-Step #6 - Migrate the domain model classes to the database by the command below. php artisan migrate
+Step #6 - Migrate the domain model classes to the database by this command: php artisan migrate

-Step #7 - Getting ready your project, type the command below npm run dev
+Step #7 - Getting ready your project, type this command: npm run dev

 Step #8 - run the application